 Validate

-Test with schema validators, monitor for regressions, and version your structured data.
+Test with schema validators, monitor for regressions, and version your data.

 Choosing the Right Schema Types